- Command WHO displays information about the author of the firmware.

-- The multiplication and division can produce small numbers out of specified limits, in range
+- Arithmetic operations can produce small numbers out of allowed limits, in range

 - Finding the tangent (or any other function derived from the tangent, i.e. SIN, COS) of a number with an exponent of 4094 takes quite some time.